Rehab Resources

 Why Apraxia stops us like a brick wall

-Apraxia seems like an insurmnountable obstacleApraxia makes it difficult to form the complex mouth movements that produce speech.
 We use speech so often (and so effortlessly) that we forget just how complex and difficult it is to learn.
 If you've ever tried to teach a baby to speak, you know it's not easy.
-In addition, apraxia is often accompanied by Expressive Aphasia, causing difficulty with word-retrieval (thinking of the right word).
+In addition, apraxia is often accompanied by expressive aphasia, causing difficulty with word-retrieval (thinking of the right word).
 I call that the double-whammy because you have difficulty thinking of the word and then, even if you think of it, you have trouble saying it.

-Just as babies need to crawl before they can walk and walk before they can run, stroke survivors need to break apraxia treatment down into smaller steps.
+Just as babies need to crawl before they can walk, and walk before they can run, stroke survivors need to break apraxia treatment down into smaller steps.

 Note: this is meant to be a layman's explanation for our non-therapist readers.
 The proper understanding of Apraxia would fill a textbook.